IlCodeLover/coursera_full_stack_application_development_capstone_project/README.md

 Some users are available.
 You can use some [free temporary email](https://10minutemail.com/)
 - admin/admin

-# How to build and run Node and Django
+### How to build and run Node and Django
-1. If there is change in FE --> build it again
+1. If there is change in FE --> build it again using npm
 2. If there is change in model, Db --> migrate them
 2. Then run Django app
 ```